rachel-o-donnell/the-witchs-cauldron/README.md

 #15 - Removed queryset from views causing failure to view posts.
 Re added without status filters

+#16 - warnings.warn(f"No directory at: {root}") when debug set to False - needed to change the placement of my whitenoise middleware http://whitenoise.evans.io/en/latest/django.html

 ### Remaining Bugs

 Like button not changing colour on home screen